oasis-open-projects/documentation/guides/project-onboarding-checklist.md

 - [ ] If assets are missing or gaps are identified, work with OASIS to set up project resources or bring in any existing assets you need.

-- [ ] If you are bringing in an existing website or other resources, review our [website guidelines](./project-website-guidelines.md) and determine what modifications will be needed meet OASIS Open Projects requirements.
+- [ ] OASIS will host a dedicated website for your project, upon request.
+(This is optional; many projects find their GitHub sites sufficient.)
+OASIS provides a single-page template for smaller projects and a full-site template for larger groups.
+If your project already has a website, review our [website guidelines](./project-website-guidelines.md) and work with staff on modifications needed to meet Open Projects requirements.

 ### 3. Announcing your OASIS Open Project